GerHobbelt/cef-wiki/AutomatedBuildSetup.md

 **ARM64 Build Commands**

 ARM64 builds require Xcode 12.2 and CEF branch 4280 or newer.
-Building directly on an ARM64 Mac is not yet supported (see [this](https://bugs.chromium.org/p/chromium/issues/detail?id=1103236) Chromium issue).
+Building directly on an ARM64 Mac is not yet supported (see [here](https://bitbucket.org/chromiumembedded/cef/issues/2981/macos-support-on-arm64#comment-60927924) for details).

 To build ARM64 CEF on a Intel 64-bit MacOS host system: